Roadmap to optimal dog health: Navigate from A to Z with confidence

 If your dog has started scratching more than usual or seems uncomfortable, immediately check them for fleas and ticks.

 These parasites can be difficult to spot, so it’s essential to conduct a thorough examination.
-If you find any fleas or ticks, remove them immediately with tweezers or a special comb designed for this purpose.
+If you find any fleas or ticks, remove them immediately with tweezers or a special flea or tick comb.
 You may also need to treat your dog with a product that kills fleas and ticks.

-By taking some simple precautions and being aware of the signs of an infestation, you can help keep your dog healthy and free from these pesky parasites.
+By taking simple precautions and recognizing the signs of an infestation, you can help keep your dog healthy and free from these pesky parasites.

 Healthy diet